Skip to Content

 a person signing a lease contract while someone else watches

-The clauses in a lease agreement may vary based on the landlord’s preferences, yet they generally align with State laws.
-Here are some important terms:
+The clauses in a comprehensive lease agreement may vary based on the landlord’s preferences, but they generally align with state laws to create a legally binding contract that protects both the landlord and the tenant.

-• Subletting Policy: Determine your stance on subletting the property, which involves tenants bringing in other renters to share the rent payment.
+• Subletting Policy: Determine your stance on subletting the property, which involves tenants bringing in other tenants to share the rental payment.
 If permissible, outline the process for obtaining prior approval.

-• Property Access Guidelines: Define the conditions under which you can access the property while respecting the tenant’s right to quiet enjoyment, including any required notice periods.
+• Property Access Guidelines: Define the conditions under which you, the landlord, can access the dwelling while respecting the tenant’s right to quiet enjoyment, including any required notice periods.

 • Tenant Responsibilities: Outline the obligations of tenants regarding property maintenance, noise levels, and other aspects of preserving a pleasant living environment.